patel999jay/Bellhop-ARLPY-ECED6575/README.md

 [More Details](https://pypi.org/project/arlpy/)

-## Steo 3.
+## Step 3.
 Interactive IPython Notebooks - Jupyter Notebook (Optional)
 The Jupyter notebook is a web-based notebook environment for interactive computing.
 ### Installation
 You can find the installation documentation for the